Lost-Outpost/Telsera/ADDONS.md

 ---

-# Addons
+# Add-ons

 The following list is a set of add-ons that can be installed alongside your instance of Eldryn.
 Note, support for addons is provided by the creator of that addon and not by Eldryn support.
-Install instructions are provided on the add-on page.
+Install instructions are provided on the respective page.

 ### [Eldryn-Extended---NSFW Addon](X) by Foamimi (WIP - Currently not available.)